 This simple and robust approach to construction design forces the designer to minimise the 'Heating Demand'.
 The heat generated internally is then recovered and circulated by a Mechanical Ventilation and Heat Recovery (MVHR) system.

-The Passivhaus standard can be applied to any climate in the world and works equally as well in warm climates as it does in more moderate climates.
+The standard can be applied to any climate in the world and works equally as well in warm climates as it does in more moderate climates.

-The awareness and increased instances of fuel poverty increases the importance to reduce our dependence on fossil fuels.
+The awareness and increased instances of fuel poverty increase the importance to reduce our dependence on fossil fuels.
 The continued and significant increases in fuel prices are “fuelling” the interest and momentum around Passivhaus as the single answer to our future construction direction.
 EcoHaus Internorm has supplied and fitted into prestigious single residential builds with total annual Energy bills of £60-£70.
 Many social housing units constructed to Passivhaus have total annual Energy bills of £32-£48 per annum, eradicating fuel poverty for the tenants.

-Are you planning a passivhaus project?
+Are you planning a Passivhaus project?
 To find out more on all of the Internorm range call us today on 0800 612 6519 or for more information use our contact form and we can get back to you with further information.